department-of-veterans-affairs/vets-website/content/pages/social-work-services.md

 - **Understanding your loved one's condition.** We can teach you about the Veteran or Servicemember's health problems and how to help them live a more healthy life, deal with stress, and access the programs and services they need.
 - **Accessing rural health care.** We can help you find medical services for the Veteran or Servicemember in the community if you live far from a VA health facility.
 - **Caring for a Veteran or Servicemember who can't care for themselves.** We can help you get support to care for your loved one at home, or make arrangements for their long-term care if you can no longer provide that care yourself.
-- **Supporting a Veteran or Servicemember who's struggling.** We can help you get treatment and support for your loved one if they're struggling with mental health problems, homelessness, or end-of-life issues, or just feel like something isn't right.
+- **Supporting a Veteran or Servicemember who's struggling with a range of issues.** We can help you get treatment and support for your loved one if they're struggling with mental health or substance use problems, homelessness, end-of-life issues, or just feel like something isn't right.
 - **Advocating for your loved one.** We can act as your family's voice to make sure your wishes are respected and you get what you need.

 These are just some examples.
 If you have any questions or problems, feel free to ask for an appointment with a VA social worker.
 We'll help you or connect you with the right person to help.